 A good EPLI policy will cover your business and its employees for the costs of litigating on a range of issues.
 Some of the most common claims include:

 Even though employment in the U.S. is “at will,” that doesn’t give employers the freedom to fire employees for any reason.
 If a worker feels their termination occurred for any discriminatory reason — whether for race, religion, gender, national origin or any other protected category — they may have grounds for a lawsuit.

 Negligent or Discriminatory HR Practices

 Say you don’t hire someone because they might get pregnant.
 Or you hire a less qualified candidate because he’s your nephew.
 Or you promise an employee a promotion but fail to follow through.
-Any of these could have you on the hook in court.
+Any of these could have you facing a lawsuit.
 You could even be in trouble if you give an employee an unnecessarily critical review.